The Mythic Body: A Guide to Jungian Archetypes in Nude Art Photography

 Application:

-- Incorporate elements that suggest duality or hidden aspects.
+- Incorporate elements that suggest duality, such as masks, mirrors, or reflections.

 The Mask by Burak Bulut Yıldırım